 3) Additionally, avoid bright colors, such a red or orange, which tend to draw attention away from the subject’s face.
 (Unless that’s what you want to accomplish).
 Also, be aware that this point is more pertinent to a TV interview, where the cameras tend to be close.
 On the other hand, in a situation like a TV debate where the cameras show a group of people on a stage, a woman might elect to wear a bright color to distinguish herself among the others.

 4) Generally speaking, solid colors work best.
 Avoid checked patterns, plaids, extreme stripes or dramatic herringbone patterns – they have a tendency to moiré on screen (which means appear to vibrate).

 5) It’s useful to wear a buttoned shirt or blouse, which makes it easier to attach a lapel microphone.

 6) Beware of jewelry that can make noise.
-The slight rattling or jangling noise that you may not be normally aware of, can be magnified by the microphone during an interview.
+The slight rattling or jangling noise that you may not normally be aware of, can be magnified by the microphone during an interview.
 Be particularly cautious of a necklace that might touch a lapel microphone, and especially avoid bracelets, which can create distracting noises for a person who gestures with their hands.
 In general, minimize jewelry for TV and video interviews.

-8) In many instances, it would be best to bring an alternative selection of clothing to help the Director present you in the best possible light.
+8) In many instances, it would be best to bring an alternative selection of clothing to help the director present you in the best possible light.